-In order to ensure the protection, privacy, and security of customer account information, TurboTax is only able to assist account owners in accessing their account.
+To ensure the protection, privacy, and security of customer account information, TurboTax is only able to assist account owners in accessing their account.

-Yes!
-If you can’t visit with your usual tax preparer, consider TurboTax Live.
+Yes.
+Consider TurboTax Live.
 It includes unlimited tax advice for a specific area on your tax return or you can even hand off your tax return for a line-by-line service.
 And, your taxes are guaranteed to be done right.

 Stimulus payments will be based on information from your most recently-filed 2019 or 2018 tax return.